NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 * Incident rate
 * Mean time to recover
 * Team happiness

-* Proportion of time being spent on:
+In addition, it is useful to track the proportion of time being spent on various activities so that the balance can be corrected if required:
   * Features
   * Bug fixing
   * Operability